 You just pass it on.

-But Brandi's just going to pass it on.
+I'm just going to pass it on.

-I'm just going to pass it on to somebody.
+I'm just going to pass it on.

 It's so funny.

-But here, everybody just puffs passes and paint.
+But here, everybody just puffs, passes, and paint.

-And I gotta show you something else.
+And I've got to show you something else.

-They have a thing here called the incredible.
+They have a thing here called the Incredible.

-I gotta show you how this works.
+I've got to show you how this works.

 We have a willing participant right here.